-Leave the Utilities Connected if You Move While Selling
+Leave the Utilities Connected If You Move While Selling Your Home

-Many purchase contracts and listing agreements specify that sellers will continue to provide utilities while selling a home.
-This also means making sure the utility bills are paid.
-In some communities, if utilities are disconnected for nonpayment, they can't be turned back on unless the previous delinquency is paid in full.
+Many purchase contracts and listing agreements specify that sellers will continue to provide utilities while they're selling a home.
+This also means making sure that the utility bills are paid.
+If utilities are disconnected for nonpayment, they often can't be turned back on unless the previous delinquency is paid.

 When Delinquent Utility Bills Interfere with Selling a Home

 A delinquent utility bill is less of a problem when the seller has equity in the home—the property isn't underwater.
 A seller with equity might receive enough money at closing to pay any outstanding utility bills at that time, but there's no profit for a short sale seller.
 The bill typically must be paid at closing if it becomes a lien and attaches to the home.
 Otherwise, it will affect the new buyer, and the buyer might not be willing to close.

 A title insurance policy would likely except that lien from coverage—if the title company was even willing to issue coverage at all under these circumstances.

 Guidelines allow payment of utility bills from the seller's relocation incentive in some short sales with government entities, but this is usually subject to a certain dollar maximum.
 And the guidelines do not authorize payment of a lien.
 This can be a huge problem for some sellers of short sales—especially short sale sellers without enough money to pay the utility bill.

 Why Utilities Need to Stay on During Home Selling